12 Ways to increase remote employee engagement

 So much so, that even with all the time consumed in creating a plan around them, they still won’t take the time to complete them for their managers.

-The best way to go about this is to create a better experience around employee pulse surveys that will make it a better visual experience, instead of just having to click buttons that say disagree all day.
+The best way to go about this is to create a better experience around employee surveys that will make it a better visual experience, instead of just having to click buttons that say disagree all day.

 Even when you reel them in, you can’t even get your employees to take those surveys.